Madylune/twins-game/README.md

-# Find his Twin Game !
+# Find his Twin !

-You have to find the twins.
 This game is made in HTML, CSS(LESS) and JavaScript.

 Rules: